sixem/ivfi-php/README.md

 Example usage:
 ```
-DirectoryIndex index.php index.html index.htm /indexer.php
+DirectoryIndex index.html index.php /indexer.php
 ```

 This line can be placed in either your server's `.conf` file or your `.htaccess` file.
 This will tell Apache to use the Indexer if none of the default indexes exist.

 # Configuration

-#### See [docs/CONFIG](docs/CONFIG.md) for a detailed overview over how this script can be customized.
+#### See [Configuration](docs/CONFIG.md) for a detailed overview over how this script can be customized.

 # Building
-You can build this script from source using `npm`.
+You can build this script from source using `node` and `npm`.

 **Clone repository and install dependencies**